Descriptive Research | Definition, Types, Methods & Examples

 Descriptive research aims to accurately and systematically describe a population, situation or phenomenon.
-It can answer what, when, where, when and how questions, but not why questions.
-To determine cause and effect, experimental research is required.
+It can answer what, where, when and how questions, but not why questions.

-A descriptive research design can use a wide variety of quantitative and qualitative methods to investigate one or more variables.
+A descriptive research design can use a wide variety of research methods to investigate one or more variables.
 Unlike in experimental research, the researcher does not control or manipulate any of the variables, but only observes and measures them.

 When to use a descriptive research design

 Descriptive research is an appropriate choice when the research aim is to identify characteristics, frequencies, trends, and categories.